-Tables A1 and A2 in the Supplementary File describe the distribution of NO2 concentrations among TILDA respondents as used in our analysis.
-Among those respondents outside the high exposure category, the mean concentration was 4.8 ppb with a maximum estimated concentration of 13 ppb.
-This is well below the EU limit for ambient mean annual concentrations of NO2, which is approximately equivalent to 21 ppb.
-The high exposure group had a mean concentration of 14.1ppb.
+Supplementary Tables A1 and A2, available as Supplementary data at IJE online describe the distribution of $NO_2$ concentrations among TILDA respondents as used in our analysis.
+Among those respondents outside the highexposure category, the mean concentration was 4.8 ppb with a maximum estimated concentration of 13 ppb.
+This is well below the EU limit for ambient mean annual concentrations of $NO_2$ , which is approximately equivalent to 21 ppb.
+The high exposure group had a mean concentration of 14.1 ppb.